cyrus28214/ADS-search-engine/README.md

 ## Build Instructions

+**Notice**: Building only tested on Linux, I do not guarantee it works on other platforms.

 This project uses CMake for building and managing dependencies.
 The `stmr` library is included as a static library and linked to the main search engine executable.

 ### Prerequisites